luisbelloch/the_data_kitchen/docs/index.md

 docker run -v $(pwd):/home/jovyan/ -p 8888:8888 -p 4040:4040 jupyter/scipy-notebook
 ```

 Then navigate to the provider URL. `ctrl+enter` executes the current cell, use `a` or `b` keys to add cells.
-Alternativelly you may use [VS Code Jupyter extensions](https://code.visualstudio.com/docs/datascience/jupyter-notebooks), but it's a bit painful to install.
+Alternatively you may use [VS Code Jupyter extensions](https://code.visualstudio.com/docs/datascience/jupyter-notebooks), but it's a bit painful to install.

 Solve the exercise by sending the second row